ONSdigital/ras-secure-message/API.md

 * An example of using one the above would be: `GET /messages?limit=2`
 * Using multiple parameters: `GET /messages?limit=2&label=INBOX&survey=12345678981047653839`

 Note that if the user is a respondent the get messages returns messages which match the uuid of the user passed in the JWT and that satisfy any additional filter criteria.
-If the user is internal then it matches messages sent to all internal users that satisfy the additional filter criteria .
-Typically that would be restricted by survey_id so that only messages  of a specific survey are returned.
+If the user is internal then it matches messages sent to all internal users that satisfy the additional filter criteria.
+Typically, that would be restricted by survey_id so that only messages  of a specific survey are returned.

 ### Example JSON Response